Our Board

 Director

 Jacy’s journey with Riley’s Army began as an intern with the Greenville chapter, where she developed a deep commitment to the cause.
 Her dedication is driven by personal experiences, having had family members who battled childhood cancer.
-Jacy holds a Bachelor of Science in Family and Community Services with a concentration in Child Development from East Carolina University and is currently pursuing a Master’s in Social Work at the University of North Carolina at Charlotte.
+Jacy holds a Bachelor of Science in Family and Community Services with a concentration in Child Development from East Carolina University.
 Jacy’s blend of academic expertise and personal passion fuels her work, making a significant impact in the lives of children and families she serves.